rafal9711/Number-Plate-Recognition/README.md

 ## Purpose of the project:
-Project was made for Computer Vision classes.
+Project was made for Computer Vision classes. (template [here](https://github.com/PUTvision/ImageProcessingCourse/tree/master/project_template_2020)
 The aim of the project was to write a license plate recognition program.

 ## Project assumptions: